treyDuB/AdaCAD/README.md

 ### Installation for developers
 1. Clone this repository onto your local hard drive.
-2. Install Angular
-3. Open your terminal on the local root directory and run `npm install` to download the requirements.
+2. Open your terminal on the local root directory and run `npm install` to download the requirements.
 This can take a while.
+If you have trouble with this step and it not installing, try the following:
+ -- run npm `install --force`
+ -- install angular command line tools: `npm install -g @angular/cli`

-4. Once installed, run `ng serve` in the terminal and wait for Angular to compile the app.
+3. Once installed, run `ng serve` in the terminal and wait for Angular to compile the app.
 It should tell you once it's ready.
 If your system doesn't recognize `ng serve`, make sure that you're in the app and run `node_modules/.bin/ng serve`
-5. Navigate to `http://localhost:4200/` and you should see AdaCAD!
+4. Navigate to `http://localhost:4200/` and you should see AdaCAD!
+5. To get more help on the Angular CLI, use `ng help` or go to the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

 ## Development Notes
 There are three core modules in this repo:

-- Core: contains components, services, directives, etc. that are used by both weaver (individual draft view) and mixer (generative workspace) modules.
+- Core: contains components, services, directives, etc. that are used by both the draft detail viewer (showed when a user expands an individual draft) and mixer (generative workspace) modules.
 Changes to core will affect both deployments and should be checked before pushing.

 - DraftDetail: contains all components, services, directives, etc. that are used in "Detail" mode for a given draft.
 This view supports designing on a simulated loom and viewing yarn paths.